Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

 Is Acupuncture For Me?

-Perhaps you suffer from some of the symptoms and conditions described above, or maybe you’re seeking acupuncture for weight loss, acupuncture for CAD (coronary artery disease), or simply are interested in using acupuncture for stress and general pain relief.
+Or maybe you’re seeking acupuncture for weight loss, acupuncture for CAD (coronary artery disease), or simply are interested in using acupuncture for stress and general pain relief.

-You might you have tried a more conventional/Western approach to healing your body, without the results you were hoping for.
+In short, you might you have tried a more conventional/Western approach to healing your body, without the results you were hoping for.